Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

-\emph{GGK coordinates.} In this set of coordinates, the longitudinal spatial coordinate $x_1$ is an isometry and therefore it looks promising in terms of winding the string around it, since this will not generate any $\sigma$ dependent term.
-However the timelike coordinate $x_0$ is not an isometry (as expected from the argument above), and this does not fulfil point (\ref{time_space_like}).
+\emph{GGK coordinates.} In this set of coordinates, the longitudinal spatial coordinate $x_1$ is an isometry, and therefore it looks promising in terms of winding the string, since this will not generate any $\sigma$ dependent term.
+However, in agreement with the argument above, the timelike coordinate $x_0$ is not an isometry in this case, and hence this set of coordinates does not fulfil point (\ref{time_space_like}).
 In other words, if one tries to fix light-cone gauge in this set of coordinates, one will end up at leading order with a time-dependent Hamiltonian.

-\emph{Cartesian global coordinates.} To the best of our knowledge, this is the only set of coordinates where all conditions (\ref{time_space_like})-(\ref{winding}) are satisfied\footnote{In this paper we considered only \emph{global} set of coordinates for AdS$_5\times$S$^5$.
-If one allowed to consider also \emph{local} set of coordinates, then one could check what happens for instance in the Poincar\'e coordinates.
-We found that also in the Poincar\'e coordinates the condition (\ref{H_invertible}) is not satisfied. }.
-Since the (longitudinal) timelike direction is an isometry, the longitudinal spatial direction cannot be an isometry as well.
-This means that when the string wraps the longitudinal spatial direction, it will produce $\sigma$ dependent terms entering in the action at leading order, and we are able to remove them in the large $R$ expansion.
+\emph{Cartesian global coordinates.} In this set of global coordinates, all conditions (\ref{time_space_like})-(\ref{winding}) are satisfied\footnote{In this article, we considered only \emph{global} set of coordinates for AdS$_5\times$S$^5$.
+If one was allowed to consider also \emph{local} set of coordinates, then one could check what happens, for instance, in the Poincar\'e coordinates.}.
+Since the (longitudinal) timelike direction is an isometry, the longitudinal spatial direction cannot be an isometry as well and one has to deal with the $\sigma$ terms generated by wrapping the longitudinal spatial direction, which we were able to shift them into large $R$ corrections.

+\emph{Polar global coordinates.} This set of coordinates has the same features as the Cartesian global coordinates, with the difference that $H_{\mu\nu}$ is not invertible, which nevertheless seems not to be a problem in order to apply the procedure described in this paper.